 What Is the Purpose of Hello Dolly in WordPress?

-Apart from the sentimental value, Hello Dolly has no practical purpose.
-The community has debated its removal from the core install.
-However, after 11 years, it’s still part of all default installs.
+Apart from sentimental value, Hello Dolly has no practical purpose.
+The community has debated its removal from the core install many times.
+However, after more than two decades, it’s still part of all default installs.

-However, it’s not a very good example of how to study WordPress plugin development.
+However, it’s not a very good example for learning modern WordPress plugin development.
 Better resources include the Plugin Handbook and countless other tutorials/videos.

 We believe the reason for its inclusion as a default plugin is mainly tradition.
 For many early WordPress adopters, Hello Dolly is a reminder of the good old days and how far WordPress has come.